Minimally Invasive Back Surgery

 There are many procedures done as minimally invasive surgery today, but three of the most common are:

-- Lumbar diskectomy, to remove a degenerated disc
+- Lumbar diskectomy, to remove a herniated disc fragment

 - Lumbar fusion, to provide additional stability through the spinal fusion of two vertebrae

 - Spinal decompression, to remove bone or tissues directly putting pressure on nerves or nerve roots

 Recovery from minimally invasive surgery is expected to be better than with traditional surgeries.
 Hospital stays are generally shorter--as little as two to three days.
 Pain is also expect to be less because there is less soft tissue disruption, though your doctor will help you with pain management for the discomfort you experience.
 In the case of spinal fusion, it will still take several months for the bone to harden and achieve full strength.